Guiding you & your business through disputes with HMRC.

 A tax enquiry can be stressful and time-consuming, with the potential for financial and reputational costs for you and your business.
 You should be supported by trusted advisers who can guide you effectively through the process.

 Our team advises wealthy individuals, owner managed businesses and entrepreneurs on dealing with disputes and investigations across all areas of tax.
 We have the expertise to handle disputes relating to the most complex aspects of personal and corporate tax.
-These include, for example, the remittance basis of taxation for non-domiciliaries, the taxation of offshore trusts and companies, tax arrangements for companies and individuals, including tax residence and domicile issues.
+These include, for example, the remittance basis of taxation for non-domiciliaries, the taxation of international trusts and companies, tax arrangements for companies and individuals, including tax residence and domicile issues.

 Our expertise encompasses the full range of UK taxes including income tax, capital gains tax, corporate tax, inheritance tax, stamp duty land tax and VAT.
 A substantial amount of the work we do involves a cross-border component.